torresbrandon/java-bootcamp-2016/README.md

    - A teacher can be assigned to several courses.
    - For each course, each student has 3 partial notes and a final note.

-Create all relationship that you think they are required
+Create all relationship that you think they are required.

-2. Insert information for 3 teachers, 3 courses and 10 students per course
+2. Insert information for 3 teachers, 3 courses and 10 students per course.
 3. List students and teachers for a given course.
 The output format should be:

         Course: <course-name>